 Surfactant Replacement Therapy Practice Questions:

-1. What two things does surfactant replacement therapy prevent and treat?
+1. What two conditions does surfactant replacement therapy prevent and treat?

 Infant Respiratory Distress Syndrome (IRDS) and Hyaline Membrane Disease (HMD).